unm4sk/100-days-of-code/README.md

 * If you decided to join.

 ## Who am I?
 Hi there!
 My name is Daniil and I am *very passionate* about coding.
 I like its concepts and, more significantly, ways programming can be implemented to make real-world changes.
-Because this repo is not only about me & stuff that I like/dislike, etc., I will link a [README file] <- (*click here* if you wanna learn about me a little!)
+Because this repo is not only about me & stuff that I like/dislike, etc., I will link a [README file](https://github.com/unm4sk/unm4sk/blob/main/README.md "My README file") <- (*click here* if you wanna learn about me a little!)

-My twitter: [click here!](https://twitter.com/overc0mer1) You can also track my progress here!
+My twitter: [click here!](https://twitter.com/real_unm4sk) You can also track my progress there!

 ## Why I decided to join this challenge?
 Being a student is *not the easiest thing* (at least for me), and it is hard to concentrate on something with bunch of h/w, social activities, hobbies, social media, etc that keep falling on a student's head.
 To overcome my procrastination and make significant improvements in my programming journey, I decided to join this challenge!